influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 ## Calculate value between events

+Calculate the value between events by

-Events are recorded for when a day starts and ends.
-I would like to calculate the average temperature value during that period.
+The following example queries data starting with when a day starts and ends.
+The following query would calculate the average temperature value during that period.

 If each day is identified with a tag, it means that the start and end is the only range when data will be collected for this series and ultimately the data will age out.
 If we have many days recorded, we should be able to use tags to correctly calculate this.
 But, an example detailing this out would be useful.

 ## Record data points with added context